Children’s commissioning and business opportunities

 It's more than simply just buying goods or services, it is about understanding local need and designing services that meet those needs whilst providing value for money for council taxpayers.

-The Children’s Commissioning and Placements Group has responsibility for the commissioning of placements for looked after children, Special Educational Needs and Disabilities (SEND), specialist educational placements and short breaks, homelessness and supported accommodation.
+The group has responsibility for the commissioning of placements for looked after children, special educational needs and disabilities (SEND), specialist educational placements and short breaks, homelessness and supported accommodation.

 The following sections describe how we intend to commission services for children and young people in Nottinghamshire and how children’s commissioning works together with people to deliver services.
 There are also opportunities for businesses to work with the council to meet local needs and statutory obligations for children, young people and their families.